 The basic QSV protocol from Ref.~\cite{Pallister.etal2018} considers the idealized scenario where either $H_0$ is true or $H_1$ is true.
 This may sound unrealistic, but this idealized model is more convenient for theoretical studies.
 Moreover, the results can be directly generalized to the practically relevant estimation of fidelities described in the next subsection.
-We also note that in the QSV protocol, the states $\sigma_k$ generated by the device are only assumed to be independent, but not necessarily to be identical.
+We also note that in the QSV protocol, the states $\sigma_k$ generated by the device are only assumed to be independent, but not necessarily to be identical, i.e., arbitrary fluctuation of $\sigma_k$ is allowed as long as $\sigma_{1,2,\dots,N}=\sigma_1\otimes\sigma_2\otimes\dots\otimes\sigma_N$.
 This is relevant, as in realistic scenarios there may be some drift in the source, leading to a systematic change of the states $\sigma_k$ with time.
 The generalization of the QSV protocols to non-independent sources, the so-called adversarial scenario, will be discussed in Sec.~\ref{sec:generalizations}.

 Due to the trade-off between type I and type II errors, different figures of merit for a hypothesis testing can be chosen depending on different physical or mathematical considerations.
 In QSV, the type II error is usually constrained to be zero, which means if the quantum device indeed produces the desired state $\ket{\psi}$, then it will always pass the test.
 This assumption is, however, not necessary.
 We will talk about possible generalizations in Sec.~\ref{sec:generalizations}.